DVaughan/DVaughan.github.io/_posts/2024-11-05-Orpius-Can-See.md

 In the next screenshot you see the repetition count updated in real-time.

 Team members can work on activities together; sharing files and tasks.
 Team members can also be AI agents.
-But more on that in a later post.
+But more on that in a future post.

 ![Repetitions updated](/assets/images/2024_11_05/Image5.png)